 Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
 Investment of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
-The Company's maximum exposure to credit risk for the components of the balance sheet at 31 March 2017, 31 March 2016 and April 1, 2015 is the carrying amount as illustrated in Note 8.
+The Company's maximum exposure to credit risk for the components of the balance sheet at 31 March 2018, 31 March 2017.